ultra-gitsome/Perl6-POE6-Tiny/Readme.md

 This module is a 'Tiny' Perl6 fork of POE using Ingo's POE-0.0.1 module.
 It is configured for POST, YIELD and DELAY method calls.
-The method calls can be made directly to the kernel or from registered session object.
+The method calls can be made directly to the kernel or from a registered session object.
 The POE::Kernal is created with a very simple session.
-It runs the sample code (Tine-examples), but has only preliminary session handling
+It runs the sample code (Tiny-examples), but has only preliminary session handling

 ```perl6
 use POE6::Tiny;